 Three floors, three atmospheres

 The first floor, at 57 metres above ground level (345 steps), has been extensively revamped.
 A highlight of the renovation?
 The transparent floor across the esplanade that allows you to feel like you’re flying over the crowds below.
 Three glass-and-steel pavilions have also been added, tilted to follow the curves of the pillars, which house some reception areas, and an immersive film show about the history of the tower.
-And the upcoming opening in May 2022 of a brand new restaurant "Madame Brasserie " with a menu signed by Thierry Marx, which honors a contemporary and friendly cuisine.
+And the brand new restaurant "Madame Brasserie " with a menu signed by Thierry Marx, which honors a contemporary and friendly cuisine.

 Climb a further 359 steps and you’ll arrive at the second floor 115 meters above ground, with its wonderful views over the city… The gourmet Le Jules Verne restaurant offers a refined menu created by Frédéric Anton and has its own dedicated lift in the South Pillar.
 If you’re in a rush, do at least make a quick stop at the bar à macarons before continuing your ascent.